Commissioner Marsha Murphy — District 1

 With a strong interest in educational programs and recreational amenities for forest preserve patrons, Commissioner Murphy has been instrumental in the District’s construction of new trails for hiking and biking.
-Her interest in managing the county’s natural areas for future generations is reflected in her enthusiasm for the new urban stream research center at Blackwell Forest Preserve in Warrenville, which will help District ecologists and researchers from partnering universities to study and support the West Branch DuPage River.
+Her interest in managing the county’s natural areas for future generations is reflected in her enthusiasm for the new Urban Stream Research Center at Blackwell Forest Preserve in Warrenville, which helps District ecologists and researchers from partnering universities study and support the West Branch DuPage River.

 But according to Murphy, her priority remains a balanced Forest Preserve District budget.
 Her support of a five-year fiscal plan has helped the District maintain its excellent fiscal management.